7 Considerations for Building a High Performing Culture

 • Employee engagement

 With you or without you, your organizational culture will exist and evolve.
-Don’t you as leader want to have an influence over what emerges as the company’s behavioral norms, practices, and performance?
+Don’t you as leader want to have an influence over what emerges as the company’s behavioral norms, business practices, and performance?

 The Definition of Culture